The uniform version of Yau-Tian-Donaldson conjecture for singular Fano varieties: Preliminaries

 \end{proof}

-\begin{rem} Currently it is not known yet, over a singular Fano variety $X$, whether the properness of Mabuchi energy over $\mcH(X, \omega)$ imply the existence of KE metrics.
-The difficulty is that it is not clear whether this properness of Mabuchi energy can imply its properness over $\mcE^1(X, \omega)$.
-Indeed, there is an imprecision in the statement of \cite[Theorem 2.2]{Dar17}, and we would like to thank T. Darvas for clarifications regarding this point. \end{rem}
+\begin{rem} Note that by the work of Tian \cite{Tia97} and Darvas-Rubinstein \cite{DR17}, for smooth Fano manifolds with discrete automorphism groups, the properness of Mabuchi energy over $\mcH(X, \omega)$ is equivalent to the existence of KE metrics.
+However currently it is not known yet whether this is true over a singular Fano variety $X$.
+The difficulty is that it is not clear whether the properness of Mabuchi energy over $\mcH(X, \omega)$ can imply its properness over $\mcE^1(X, \omega)$.
+In this respect there is an imprecision in the statement of \cite[Theorem 2.2]{Dar17}, and we would like to thank T. Darvas for clarifications regarding this point. \end{rem}